Flashcards in tc4 Deck (65):

 JVP normal to low

-SVR/BP: decreased (b/c CO2 is increased which is a vasodilator)
+SVR/BP: decreased (b/c CO2 is increased which is a vasodilator). btw this is vasodilation theory/mechanism that initiates edema in this case

 just think of it ias paCO2 is the primary increase and everything is following or compensating for that.